Henry229/CA_T2A2_webserver/README.md

 - ID: In the Employees table, the primary key is the `ID`. 'primary_key=True' was set As a constraint.
 - Name: The employee's name is saved here.
 The constraint is `nullable=False` because the name should not be empty.
-- Email: Email is a very unique personal identification data.
-The constraints are almost the same level of primary key, 'nullable=False' and 'unique=True'
+- Email: Email is put in this field.
+The constraints are 'nullable=False'.
 - Job_id: The ID(PK) of the job table was set to foreign key.
 The constraint is `nullable=False`.
 - Department_id: The ID(PK) of the job table was set to foreign key.
 The constraint is `nullable=False`.